 In terms of capacity:

-- Investigation: Limited vs CrowdStrike or Plan 2, sufficient for standard incidents
+- Investigation: Limited vs. CrowdStrike or Plan 2—Sufficient for Standard Incidents

 When a third-party BDU is justified: